Smissen/py-spy-executable-tutorial/py-spy101/step2.md

 `python exampleprogram.py 40`{{exec}}

-Now we can go back to the original tab and run
+Now we can go back to the original tab and run the following command.

 `ps -e`{{exec interrupt}}